microsoft/pxt-adafruit/docs/projects/the-watch.md

 ![](/static/mb/lessons/the-watch-17.png)

 Stick the T-shirt cloth on the other side of the watch.
-Lift the micro:bit pins to slide the cloth under and leave them free from the tape.
+Lift the @boardname@ pins to slide the cloth under and leave them free from the tape.

 ### Step 15